-The Government recently announced its plans to help businesses that are facing financial hardship due to the impact of COVID-19.
-The legislation supports businesses and helps them continue to pay their employees who are unable to work due to self-isolation or lock-down conditions.
-We answer some of the most frequently asked questions our employment teams have been receiving during this unprecedented time.
+The Government has various plans to help businesses that are facing financial hardship due to the impact of COVID-19.
+This is designed to support businesses and help them continue to pay their employees who are unable to work due to self-isolation or lockdown conditions.
+We answer some of the most frequently asked questions our employment teams have been receiving.

 What is Furlough?

-This is another way of referring to the “Coronavirus Job Retention Scheme.”
-With many workplaces forced to close due to COVID-19, the Government have put in place grants from HMRC to cover your income if you’re temporarily sent home because there’s no work, or a lack of work or your workplace has closed or reduced its operations due to COVID-19.
+This is another way of referring to the “.”
+With many workplaces forced to close due to COVID-19, the Government have put in place grants from HMRC to cover your income if you’re temporarily not able to work because there’s no work, you’re affected by COVID 19 or your workplace has closed or reduced its operations due to COVID-19.

-This scheme is intended to keep people in their jobs for those who cannot carry out their normal operations due to COVID -19.
-It applies to every single employer in the UK, including but is not limited to limited companies, sole traders, charities.
-This is a temporary scheme in place for three months starting from 1 March 2020 but the government has said that it may be extended if necessary.
+This scheme is intended to keep people in their jobs for those who cannot carry out their normal operations due to the coronavirus.
+It applies to every single employer in the UK, (with the exception of most public sector organisations) including but not limited to limited companies, sole traders and charities.
+This was a temporary scheme that was initially put in place for three months starting from 1 March 2020.
+It has since been extended across the UK until 30 September 2021.